kdowd1/kevin_bacon_game/README.md

 ## General Information
 - In order to create a web of celebrities that connect to Kevin Bacon I attempted to use python with networkx to make the process easier after seeing it done in another repository.
-After running into problems due to my limited code literacy I have had to rely on gephi to visulise my code.
+After running into problems due to my limited code literacy I have had to rely on gephi to visualise my code.
-- My project aims to debunk the theory of seperation.
+- My project aimed to debunk the theory of seperation.
 Although left incomplete I was successfully able to apply theoretical information and strengthen my literacy.

 ## Technologies Used